lakshayrohila/ehdd/README.md

 ## Credits and Legal Information

-`ehdd` is free and unencumbered software released under the terms of the MIT license, so as to keep the program most permissive.
+`ehdd` is free and unencumbered software released under the terms of the MIT license.
 See [LICENSE.md](LICENSE.md) for license info.

 For a list of contributors, see [GitHub-Contributors](https://github.com/lakshayrohila/ehdd/graphs/contributors).